Canada is warming twice as fast as the rest of the world according to a recent report prepared by government scientists.

 The progress we are making towards this goal is not heartening.
 In Quebec, for instance, the CAQ’s recent spending budget has been heavily criticized for its lack of investment into an ecological future.
 Over a six year period, it has planned to devote only 1.3 billion to fighting against the effects of climate change.
 410 million of this amount will go to large industry to help them “transition.”

 On the federal level, it is already assumed by Environment Canada that the moderate Paris Agreement presents unrealistic goals.
-Furthermore, the popularity of the Conservative Party in the polls has been a foreshadowing of dark, foggy days to come.
+Furthermore, the lack of radical and transformative policy proposals from major parties is a foreshadowing of dark, foggy days to come.

 It is interesting, maybe in a very twisted way, how revealing the climate crisis is about our democracy.
 While the people are organizing in larger numbers to protest inaction, the powers of control remain largely unmoved.